Insight - Does a happy employee make for a healthy stock price?

 Edmans acknowledges that many investors still don’t consider such information important.
 "The market has the old school view that the idea of happy workers is just fluffy," he said.

-David James, co-portfolio manager of the $4.1 billion James Balanced: Golden Rainbow Fund (GLRIX.O), is one of the skeptics.
+David James, co-portfolio manager of the $4.1 billion James Balanced: Golden Rainbow Fund, is one of the sceptics.
 A few years ago, his team tried to see if employee turnover rates were a reliable predictor of company performance, on the theory that high turnover was an indicator of an unhappy workforce.
 But the team found no quantifiable impact.
 "We tabled it and have not looked at it further," he said.

 (Reporting By Jessica Toonkel; With additional reporting by Vidya Ranganathan in Singapore; Editing by Linda Stern and Sue Horton)